Give today to support disadvantaged people across the UK. Donate now.

 Key donor identification

-We may carry out research to determine whether an individual could be a potential key donor.
+We have a legal obligation to carry out research to determine whether an individual could be a potential key donor.
 We may use publicly available information from third party sources such as Google; Companies House; Mint UK; published biographies and publicly available LinkedIn profiles.
 The type of information we collect can include:

 • career overview